outofcoffee/imposter/store/dynamodb/README.md

 # DynamoDB store

 DynamoDB store implementation.

+To use this plugin, download the plugin JAR file from the [Releases page](https://github.com/outofcoffee/imposter/releases).

-Ensure [Stores](../../docs/stores.md) are enabled, then activate this module with the environment variable:
+Enable it with the following environment variables:

+    IMPOSTER_PLUGIN_DIR="/path/to/dir/containing/plugin"
     IMPOSTER_STORE_MODULE="io.gatehill.imposter.store.dynamodb.DynamoDBStoreModule"

+## Configuration

 The following variables can be set: